canonical/charms.reactive/docs/index.rst

 A big part of the reactive pattern is the use of relation stubs.
-These are classes, based on :class:`~charms.reactive.relations.RelationBase`, that are reponsible for managing the conversation with remote services or units and informing the charm when the conversation has reached key points, called states, upon which the charm can act and do useful work.
+These are classes, based on :class:`~charms.reactive.relations.RelationBase`, that are responsible for managing the conversation with remote services or units and informing the charm when the conversation has reached key points, called states, upon which the charm can act and do useful work.
 They allow a single interface author to create code to handle both sides of the conversation, and to expose a well-defined API to charm authors.

-Relation stubs allows charm authors to focus on implementing the behavior and resources that the relation provides, while the interface author focuses on the communication necessary to get that behavior and resources between the related services.
+Relation stubs allow charm authors to focus on implementing the behavior and resources that the relation provides, while the interface author focuses on the communication necessary to get that behavior and resources between the related services.
 In general, the author of the charm that provides a particular